DomenicoBarb/readme-gen/README.md

 ## Contributing:

-None for the time being.
+None at this time.

 ## Tests:

-No tests at this time.
+There are currently no tests.

 # Github:
 Please visit my [GitHub](https://github.com/DomenicoBarb) to view my work.

 # Email:
 If you have any questions email me directly at domenicoabarberi@gmail.com.